I unintentionally broke the MongoDB Go driver ecosystem one March weekend in 2021. Dependency management systems are hard.

 module github.com/xdg-go/stringprep

 wasn’t aware of its own namespace.
-With a go.mod
+With a go.mod, however, a dependency

 for.